dizhang168/shadow-dom-selection/flat-tree-setBaseAndExtent.md

 # How to change selection.setBaseAndExtent to use Flat Tree Traversal

-If we use flat tree traversal in `Range.setStart/setEnd`, to keep it consistent, we would need to change `Selection.setBaseAndExtent` to also use a flat tree traversal.
-But that would be breaking the existing API.
+If we use flat tree traversal in `Selection.setBaseAndExtent`, to keep it consistent, we would need to change `Range.setStart/setEnd` to also use a flat tree traversal.

+## Proposal 1

+Change the existing APIs to use flat tree traversal.
+This means we change the spec steps in `setBaseAndExtent` to use a flat tree traversal to decide which endpoint is the focus vs the anchor node.
+Similarly, we use a flat tree position comparison for `setStart/setEnd`.

+For most use cases, this change would be unnoticeable.
+But in the case of slotted contents, we will now be using a visual position comparison, which will feel more intuitive to users.

+## Proposal 2

-I propose adding new API that explicitly uses flat tree traversal:
+If we really cannot change the steps for the existing APIs, I propose we add new API that explicitly uses flat tree traversal:

 - Selection.setBaseAndExtentVisual(anchorNode, anchorOffset, focusNode, focusOffset)
 - Range.setStartVisual(startNode, startOffset)